 What’s important?
 When CXO’s and their teams work with Schachter Consulting, they encounter frameworks, approaches, perspectives and tools to help them understand and engage with their organization.
 To excel as executive leaders.
 Here are some valuable resources to help focus thinking, generate alternatives and take well-considered action right now.

-Poke around the page and then give us a call at 212-332-7150 to schedule a free, no-obligation phone, FaceTime or Skype consultation with Ephraim Schachter.
+Poke around the page and then give us a call at 212-332-7150 to schedule a free, no-obligation phone consultation with Gale Alexander to see if you qualify to work with Ephraim Schachter.

 If you’re like many leaders, when direct reports ask for your help, you’re torn between being overly directive or too distant.
 Ephraim Schachter of Schachter Consulting LLC offers an easy-to-apply tool to empower them, develop their problem-solving muscles and get them moving forward.